Speaking and Teaching

 See my event calendar if you’re interested in attending one of my other workshops, classes, or retreats.

 There are also many good meditation apps out there.
 Insight Timer is free.
 10% Happier – the one I’m on – is excellent, professionally curated with guided meditation videos from some of the best teachers in North America.
-Their monthly subscription fee includes live support from a team of experienced meditation instructors, an interesting resource, and one version of the future of practice support (I imagine a meditation teacher call centre, everyone on their Zen headsets, the office filled with throw cushions and wind chimes).
+Their monthly subscription fee includes live support from a team of experienced meditation instructors.

 Meditation can be empowering and healing.
 So can community and social support.
 You learn tips from others, and just hanging out with an open-minded group of fellow explorers can make life better.
 I do this virtually via the Do Nothing Project, at different weekly drop-in classes in Guelph and Costa Rica, and finally in Toronto, at the Consciousness Explorers Clubs (CEC).
 The CEC does a great summer retreat in that anyone can come to – contact us to get on our list.

 Finally, although I can’t respond to all the people who reach out, I do read every email.
 I especially enjoy reading brief notes from people whom I’ve helped, directly or indirectly.
 Life is short, and love keeps me trucking along.

 Thank you, and good luck on all explorations!